Lina Kostenko: Sixtiers movement

 Kostenko was one of the first and most important figures of the Sixtiers movement of the 1950s and 1960s.
 Her poetry is typically lyrical and sophisticated, but also relies heavily on aphorisms, colloquialisms, and satirical language, and is typically critical of authoritarianism.

 Kostenko has been credited with reviving lyric poetry in the Ukrainian language, and has been called one of Ukraine's greatest female poets.
 Ivan Koshelivets, Ukrainian émigré scholar, referred to her writing as "unprecedented" for its deviation from socialist realism.

 In the early 1960s, she took part in the literary evenings of the Kyiv Creative Youth Club.
 Following her graduation, she published three collections of poetry: Earthly Rays in 1957, Sails in 1958, and Journeys of the Heart in 1961.
 The poems became immensely popular among Ukrainian readers.
-However, the government of the Soviet Union forced her into silence as she was unwilling to submit to Soviet authorities who censored her poems.
+She was criticized by Soviet critics for her ideologically nonconformist attitude and her conscious avoidance of the principles of socialist realism imposed by the Communist Party.
+The government of the Soviet Union forced her into silence as she was unwilling to submit to Soviet authorities who censored her poems.